Living With a Hearing Disability: Single-Sided Deafness (SSD)

 - Films with sound effects and music louder than the voices: No, just... no. This forces me to use subtitles.

 - Not being able to swap ears while on the phone: Okay, this is a bit petty, but sometimes my ear gets hot and tired!
 I often envy other people being able to swap during long phone conversations!

 Cool Things for People With SSD

 - Being able to sleep in noisy environments: Laying with your good ear on the pillow is enough to muffle out troublesome sounds, and although you can still hear the alarm clock, you can use SSD as a good excuse if you want to sleep in!

-- Selective Hearing, literally: One of the ways my brain compensates for unidentified sounds is by filtering them out.
+- Selective Hearing, literally: One of the ways my brain compensates for constant unidentified sounds is by filtering them out.
 Anything that doesn't sound like it should be close by (even if it actually is) or important, generally gets ignored- another good excuse for not listening to what you don't want to hear.

 - Being able to focus better without distraction: This works for me, at least!
 It's so much easier to get lost into your own internal reality without so many external distractions.
 But then I've never had 'normal' hearing to compare..